mentoring and workshops

-Through our workshops we aim to encourage young people have experiences such as decision making activities, where they have to justify why they chose a certain choice and explain the impacts it may have in order for us to understand their thought processes.
-This helps young people to find a voice of their own whilst they learn about what is right and wrong.
+Through our workshops we aim to encourage our young people to have experiences such as decision making activities, where they have to justify their choices and explain the impacts it may have in order for us to understand their thought process.
+This helps young people find their own voice and be listened to whilst learning about what is right and wrong.

-Throughout the workshops we teach our young people valuable life skills, such as patience, communication and thoughtful decision making.
-These taught skills are often extremely valuable to employers.
-We also introduce the young people to activities that they may not have been able to have access to in the past for various different reasons.
+Our workshops also teach young people valuable life skills such as patience, communication, and thoughtful decision making.
+We also introduce the young people to activities and opportunities that they may not have had access to in the past for various different reasons.

-Due to COVID-19, some of our workshops and mentoring sessions now take place online instead of face to face.
-Both young people and staff are working hard to ensure that this does not affect the quality of mentoring or what the young people take away from it.
+Due to COVID-19, some of our workshops and mentoring sessions now take place online instead of face to face, or in smaller groups.
+Both, our young people and staff are working hard to ensure that this does not affect the quality of mentoring or what the young people take away from it.